MatheusFukuyama/OrderSummaryCard/README.md

 ### What I learned

 This project helps me to remind how to use the :hover effect and I also some flex properties.
-Talking about new knowledge I learned structure a project, read the project design to produce a code and finally to write a readme to the project.
+Talking about new knowledge I learned structure a project, read the project design to produce a code, to write a readme to the project and finally what is a markdown.

 ### Continued development